tanimislam/howdy/docs/source/plex-email/plex_email_api.rst

 plexemail module
 ------------------
-This contains the lowest level methods to send email using either the `Google Contacts API`_ or through Python's :py:class:`SMTP <smtplib.SMTP>` functionality, and to find the Google contact names of friend emails on the Plex_ server. :py:class:`PlexIMGClient <plexemail.PlexIMGClient>` and :py:class:`PNGPicObject <plexemail.PNGPicObject>` allow one to add or remove images from one's Imgur_ acount.
+This contains the lowest level methods to send email using either the `Google Contacts API`_ or through Python's :py:class:`SMTP <smtplib.SMTP>` functionality, and to find the Google contact names of friend emails on the Plex_ server. :py:class:`PlexIMGClient <plexstuff.plexemail.PlexIMGClient>` and :py:class:`PNGPicObject <plexstuff.plexemail.PNGPicObject>` allow one to add or remove images from one's Imgur_ acount.

 .. automodule:: plexemail
    :members: